 Some Shamans will ignore the Rites of the Shaman, either out of ignorance of the ancient traditions, or arrogantly believing they do not need them.
-Those who do so walk a dangerous path that disrespects the elements and potentially leaving themto possession by powerful elemental spirits.
+Those who do so walk a dangerous path that disrespects the elements and potentially leaving them vulnerable to possession by powerful elemental spirits.

 The Untamed are Shamans who do not follow the traditional Rites of the Shaman.
 The most significant identifier of an Untamed, is that they have not learned (or refuse) to tame the fury of the spirits within them, the Rite known as Spirit Drumming.
-This makes them more susceptible to being possessed by Elemental Spirits (see Additional Rules for Casting from Health as a Shaman).
+This makes them more susceptible to being possessed by Elemental Spirits (see Enraged Spirits).
 As the Untamed grow in power this can become extremely dangerous, and be a significant liability to anyone allied with them should they lose control.
 Despite the inability to tame the fury of the spirits within, the Untamed still adhere to the laws of the Spiritual Powers as they pertain to Shaman, saving them from the worst of the Mage Wardens scrutiny.